erich666/McUsd/unit_tests/cubes_r_normals/README.md

 Compare r_normal_map_reversed_x.png with r_normal_map.png and you'll see the "reddish" and "dark greenish teal" parts of the map are swapped.
 For r_normal_map_reversed_y.png the "greenish" parts are swapped with the "dark bluish purple" parts.

+## Omniverse Create

+I am not going to go through a thorough testing of as many viewers as I can find, as done with [McUsd](/).

+Omniverse Create looks about as I'd expect it.
+I did set one render setting in the test file cubes_r_normals.usda:

+    double "rtx:sceneDb:ambientLightIntensity" = 0.0

+This turns off the fairly bright ambient light used in real-time rendering mode so that the bump effect has more contrast.

 ---
 ## License